 One unit of agency Attendant Care services equals a full 15 minutes.
 The established benefit limit for Alternatives Agency Attendant Care Services is 11,648 units per state fiscal year.
-Services are reimbursable when provided according to the beneficiary's approved Plan of Care.
+Services are reimbursable when provided according to the participant's beneficiary's approved plan Plan of care Careand the formal service agreement.